-4. Disability Standard Change - The disability standard applied by the department in making disability determinations for the Aged, Blind, and Disabled program is broadened.
+4. Disability Standard Change - In accordance with Substitute House Bill 2069 (safety net benefits), the disability standard applied by the department in making disability determinations for the Aged, Blind, and Disabled program is broadened.
 Funding is provided for the estimated caseload impact.